yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 a distinct identity.

 I spent many, many months at Stripe working on a "Service CA" to address this problem.
-We got things working in the end, but it required a lot of very careful design
+We got things working in the end, but it required a lot of very careful design and relatively high-risk changes to components in the existing certificate provisioning flow.

 #### Control plane is a single point of failure

 The control plane is a critical component of a service mesh.
-It keeps all of the proxies updated with the latest service endpoints, routing rules, listener configs, etc. These updates may be happening frequently due to instances coming up and down, new services being added, and other changes in the environment.
+It keeps all of the proxies updated with the latest service endpoints, routing rules, listener configs, etc. These updates may be happening frequently due to instances coming up and down, new services being added, and other changes happening in the environment.
 Depending on the sources of this information and the protocol used between the control plane and proxies, keeping all of the data fresh and accurate can be challenging.

 In addition, the control plane can wreak havoc on your infrastructure if it's misconfigured